 I’ve read the manga, including the English version.
 It’s not very long and has a light, comedic tone with a happy ending.
 Still, the story also touches on issues LGBTQ+ individuals and women face in the workplace, offering a deeper layer of meaning.
 These challenges are common for the queer community and women alike, whether in the workplace or daily life.

 The adapted series brings these themes to life with a cool meta-narrative.
 After so much media focused on objectifying women or catering to the male gaze, I’ve noticed a shift online toward creating “healthy” and “wholesome” WLW stories.
 That’s great and understandable!
 But I think this sometimes ignores or denies the reality of lesbian sexuality and desire.
-Lesbians can have sexual desires!
+What I appreciated most is that the series doesn’t sanitize desire—because lesbian desire is still desire.

 So, seeing a story that openly embraces themes of desire and suppression in such a fun and relatable way is fantastic!
 This show uses humor to tell the story of a workplace romance between two women while boldly showcasing the sexual tension and attraction between them.